 We noticed a relatively large fluctuation in the amount of emails businesses chose to send out as part of their overall email marketing efforts.
 In our sample, it ranged from many retailers choosing to just send one email over the entire weekend, to two businesses sending a staggering ten emails each (thanks for that, Groupon and eBay…)

 The majority (41.3%) put all of their efforts into one email campaign; using a singular email to advertise their promotion.
 This was, in particular, a trend we noticed among smaller businesses.
 However, 26% of the sample were super persistent and sent out 5 or more emails within the time period.

 Last but not least, we were also dying to look at the techniques used by marketers.
 Let’s start with subject lines.
 Unsurprisingly, of all the emails we received, almost 90% (89.1%) chose to include the term “Black Friday” or “Cyber Monday” in their subject line.
 This is a very easy and effective way to quickly show your subscribers that you’re getting involved in the major shopping event.

 We also noticed some businesses choosing to use emojis in their subject lines.
 From our sample, 41% chose to use an emoji.
 This is a clever technique to make your email stand out amongst the crowd over the busy sales weekend.

 GIFs played a slightly bigger role in the email sample this year compared to in 2018.
 34.8% of our sample opted to use a GIF or animation in their email design to liven things up a little.
 This is a slight increase on last year’s 27%:

 2019 also saw a fair amount of marketers going for the countdown timer option.
-This of course is a clever way to generate the all important sense of urgency needed for a Black Friday sale.
+This of course is a clever way to generate the all important sense of urgency needed for a big sales event.
 This year we noticed that 17.4% of emails included some form of countdown timer.